tamannah1234/InsightHub-Dashboard/README.md

-# 🌍 Vibe Coding Challenge: Decoding Development
+# 🌍 Let's Code Development Challenge: Decoding Development 🚨
 ## A Data-Driven Dashboard for National Growth Metrics

 Welcome to our internal community coding challenge!
 Build an interactive dashboard that visualizes and analyzes national growth metrics across cities worldwide.